JoelBird/joelbird.github.io/paymentSplitter.md

 ---

-- Insert the following command into the commands channel of your discord server to generate the payees and sharares arrays for your server:
+- Insert the following command into the commands channel of your discord server to generate the payees and shares arrays for your server:

 ```
 (Generate Payees And Shares: **Your Server Name**)